deonlum/aa-data-processing/aa_data_processing.md

 ## Auto-detect and subtract blanks

-subtract_blanks will identify blanks, take the average, and subtract this value from all samples.
-This means if we run the function on the current dataframe, it will calculate an average using all the blanks (e.g., T1 BLANK 1, CONTROL BLANK 1) and subtract it from all the timepoints, which is not what we want.
+`subtract_blanks` will identify blanks, take the average, and subtract this value from all samples.
+This means if we run the function on the current dataframe, it will calculate an average using **all** the blanks (e.g., T1 BLANK 1, CONTROL BLANK 1) and subtract it from **all** the samples, which is not what we want.

-To make sure we get the intended behaviour, we can subset the relevant rows.
+To make sure we get the intended behaviour (e.g. only subtract T1 blanks from T1 samples), we can subset the relevant rows.

 ``` r
 T1_data = clean_data[1:15,]